27 Notable alumni of

 -

 James Benson Dudley was President of North Carolina Agricultural and Technical State University from 1896 until his death in 1925.
-James B. Dudley High School in the town of Greensboro, North Carolina, where the Agricultural and Technical University is located, was named after Dudley in recognition of his work for his community.
+James B. Dudley High School in the city of Greensboro, North Carolina, where the Agricultural and Technical University is located, was named after Dudley in recognition of his work for his community.

 -